 If you wish to join one of our communities, to begin this process, then please click here.

 Joining a community brings with it many benefits beyond your special day, including festival and Shabbat services, learning for adults and children, fun events, social action, being part of the wider Liberal Jewish community and, above all, making lifelong friends.

-They do not take place under a chuppah and there is no Ketubah.
 They are different in structure and content to the Jewish marriage ceremony, while recognising the importance of Judaism to the couple and celebrating their love and commitment.
+There is no Ketubah.